EhudKirsh/VBA-Word-Macros/README.md

     Next i
 End Sub

-Sub UpdateAll()
-    Application.ScreenUpdating = False 'This improves performance

-    'Firstly hide the field codes so Word doesn't need to update their display ActiveWindow.View.ShowFieldCodes = False 'Alt + F9

-    'Update all fields in the document, including references, cross references & caption labels ActiveDocument.Fields.Update
-    'This has to be before StyleBibliography because it resets the style and can add rows

-    StyleBibliography 'This has to be before UpdateTablesOfFiguresAndContents, because the bibliography can spill into more pages, so we start from the end

-    UpdateTablesOfFiguresAndContents

-    Application.ScreenUpdating = True 'Re-enable screen updating
-End Sub
+Sub UpdateTablesOfFiguresAndContents()
+    Dim ToFs As TablesOfFigures: Dim ToCs As TablesOfContents: Dim Paras As Paragraphs Set ToFs = ActiveDocument.TablesOfFigures: Set ToCs = ActiveDocument.TablesOfContents

+    Dim p, n, Change, i As Integer  'p = #pages, n = new #pages, Change = change in #page, i = #Loop iterations n = ActiveDocument.ComputeStatistics(wdStatisticPages)
+    i = 0: Change = 0

+    Do 'The Do-Until Loop is in case of potentially spilling ToCs and ToFs. i = i + 1: p = n

+        For Each ToF In ToFs
+            ToF.Update
+        Next ToF

+        For Each ToC In ToCs
+            ToC.Update
+            Set Paras = ToC.Range.Paragraphs
+            For Each para In Paras
+                para.LeftIndent = (Val(Right(para.Style, 1)) - 1) * 21
+            Next para
+        Next ToC

+        n = ActiveDocument.ComputeStatistics(wdStatisticPages)
+        Change = Change + n - p 'postive means increase, negative means decrease Loop Until p = n

+    If Change > 0 Then
+        MsgBox "# iterations: " & i & vbCrLf & "# pages increased: " & Change
+    ElseIf Change < 0 Then
+        MsgBox "# iterations: " & i & vbCrLf & "# pages decreased: " & -1 * Change 'Abs(Change)
+    End If 'No need to MsgBox if Change = 0 because this is typically the case End Sub
 ```
-<ins>Steps to put this macro in Word:</ins>
+<ins>Steps to use these macros in Word:</ins>
-1) Open the 'Microsoft Visual Basic for Applications' window by pressing Alt+F11 OR click on 'Developer' tab -> 'Visual Basic' under 'Code' -> click on 'Insert' -> 'Module' -> copy the above program and paste into this module -> Save by pressing Ctrl+S OR Click on the Save icon 💾
+1) Open the 'Microsoft Visual Basic for Applications' window by pressing Alt+F11 OR click on 'Developer' tab & 'Visual Basic' under 'Code' -> click on 'Insert' -> 'Module' -> copy the above macros and paste into this module -> Save by pressing Ctrl+S OR Click on the Save icon 💾
-2) Run it to check it works by pressing F5 OR clicking on the Run icon ▷
+2) Run them to check they work by pressing F5 OR clicking on the Run icon ▷ when the caret stands on whichever macro you'd like to test
-3) Add this macro to the Quick Access Toolbar: click on 'File' -> 'Options' -> 'Quick Access Toolbar' -> '<ins>C</ins>hoose commands from:' -> 'Macros' -> click on the macro you created -> '<ins>A</ins>dd >>' -> click on this macro that you just added to the right -> '<ins>M</ins>odify...' -> Pick a nice Display name and icon, I like 'UpdateAll' and the update document symbol 📄🔄 -> OK & OK
+3) Add the UpdateAll macro to the Quick Access Toolbar: click on 'File' -> 'Options' -> 'Quick Access Toolbar' -> '<ins>C</ins>hoose commands from:' -> 'Macros' -> click on the macro you created -> '<ins>A</ins>dd >>' -> click on this macro that you just added to the right -> '<ins>M</ins>odify...' -> Pick a nice Display name and icon, I like 'UpdateAll' and the update document symbol 📄🔄 -> OK & OK
 Now by simply clicking on this icon at the top left on your screen runs this macro every time.
 You can also run it with a custom hotkey sequence in the 'Customize Ribbon' tab in the 'Options' next to the 'Quick Access Toolbar', but I didn't bother with it.

 <!-- To Do: Add screenshots here & link to my PhD thesis to show how the bibliography hyperlinks 🔗 and ToC indentations look like -->